Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_Remove_Replace_NCNs.md

     Please enter answer as an integer.
     How many NCNs would you like to add?
 Do not include NCNs to be removed or moved.
     10

+    Please answer with yes or no.
+    Are the NCNs to be added are Fabric Manager Nodes (FMNs)? [y/N] N

     You are about to make DESTRUCTIVE changes to the system.